pascalalfadian/Sharif-Judge/v1.4/users.md

 # Users

-In Sharif Judge, users are grouped into 4 groups: Admins, Head Instructors, Instructors, and Students.
+In SharIF Judge, users are grouped into 4 groups: Admins, Head Instructors, Instructors, and Students.

 ## User roles
-There are four user roles in Sharif Judge.
+There are four user roles in SharIF Judge.

 | User Role       | User Level |
 | --------------- | ---------- |